-2See http://docs.oracle.com/javase/6/docs/api/java/io/PrintStream.html for the documentation of the PrintStream class.
+See http://docs.oracle.com/javase/6/docs/api/java/io/PrintStream.html for the documentation of the PrintStream class.

-3Note that System.out is a static member of the class System-this means that the field out is associated with the class, not an instance of the class.
+Note that System.out is a static member of the class System-this means that the field "out" is associated with the class, not an instance of the class.
 Recall that static members in Java act like global variables, as described in §24.

 '''

-void println()

-// Terminates the current line by writing the

-// line separator string.

-void println(boolean x)

-// Prints a boolean and then terminate the line.

-void println(char x)

-// Prints a character and then terminate the line.

 void println(double x)

 // Prints a double and then terminate the line.

 void println(float x)

 // Prints a float and then terminate the line.

 void println(int x)

 // Prints an integer and then terminate the line.

 void println(Object x)

 // Prints an Object and then terminate the line.

 void println(String x)

-Prints a String and then terminate the line.
+// Prints a String and then terminate the line.

-11

 '''

 With overloading, the number and static types of the arguments determine which version of the method executes.
-The java IO library uses overloading of constructors pervasively to make it easy to glue together the right stream processing routines.
+The java IO library uses overloading of constructors pervasively to make it easy to "glue together" the right stream processing routines.